Saini-63/MERN-BLOG/readme about project.txt

 <=======  after that we switch from vite to simple react app beacuse in vite the jsx file not import in js so
 			here we use redux-saga beacuse creatSlice is deprected ===========>

+#10)  here we add redux-persist in store its work is like as a localstorage it hold the value in localStorage .
+		redux-persist is a part of redux-toolkit